 - 98 convictions

-These figures for 2016-17 show that the level of convictions in Scotland for rape and attempted rape has fallen for the second year in a row, with only 39% of cases prosecuted leading to a conviction.
+2016-17 figures showed that the level of convictions in Scotland for rape and attempted rape had fallen that year for the second year in a row, with only 39% of cases prosecuted leading to a conviction.

 Criminal Proceedings in Scotland 2016-17: http://www.gov.scot/Resource/0053/00532010.pdf